tatianegercina/FinTech/01-Lesson-Plans/04-Pandas/1/LessonPlan.md

 Open the solution file and highlight the following:

-* The first step to help Harold to decide if it's worth to invest in Shopify Inc. for the long-term, is to load the data into a DataFrame and plot the daily closing prices.
+* The first step to helping Harold decide if Shopify Inc. is worth a long-term investment is to load the data into a DataFrame and plot the daily closing prices.

   ![shop_rolling_stats_data](Images/shop_rolling_stats_data.png)

-* The `rolling` function and the `window` parameter set the time window for the calculated metric, which in this case is the average or mean for 20-day, 50-day, and 100-day windows.
+* The `rolling` function and the `window` parameter set the time window for the calculated metric, which in this case is the average, or mean, for 20-day, 50-day, and 100-day windows.

   ![rolling-mean-calculation](Images/rolling-mean-calculation.png)

-* When overlaying the plot of daily closing prices for `SHOP` with its simple moving averages, you can see the ways in which larger rolling time windows smooth data and show general trends, as opposed to smaller rolling time windows that showcase more volatility.
+* When overlaying the plot of daily closing prices for `SHOP` with its simple moving averages, you can see the ways in which larger rolling time windows smooth data and show general trends, as opposed to smaller rolling time windows, that showcase more volatility.

   ![sma-overlay](Images/sma-overlay.png)